Emergency Dentist Colorado Springs

 Woman holding her cheek in pain before emergency dentistry in Colorado Springs

 If you or a loved one is currently experiencing some kind of dental pain, you don’t need to wait—go ahead and give Colorado Springs Complete Dentistry a call.
-We leave time open every day for dental emergencies so people can get in without delay, and our dentist is able to perform a wide variety of procedures in-house.
+We leave time open every day for dental emergencies so people can get in without delay, and Dr. Hayley Patterson is able to perform a wide variety of procedures in-house.
 The only thing worse than a toothache is having to wait to get it fixed, but our Colorado Springs emergency dentist and team will do everything we can to help you as soon as possible!

 Why Choose Colorado Springs Complete Dentistry for Emergency Dentistry?